zopefoundation/ZODB/documentation/guide/modules.rst

 computed based on memory address.
-The bug won't show up until a BTree-based structure uses objects of class :class:`Mine` as keys, and also objects of other types as keys, and the structure is loaded from a database, and a sequence of comparisons happens to execute the :keyword:`else` clause in a case where the relative order of object memory addresses happened to change.
+The bug won't show up until a BTree-based structure uses objects of class :class:`Mine` as keys, and also objects of other types as keys, and the structure is loaded from a database, and a sequence of comparisons happens to execute the ``else`` clause in a case where the relative order of object memory addresses happened to change.

 This is as difficult to track down as it sounds, so best to stay far away from